maxloopinmok/weekly-report/40 - 2023 Monday May 15 to Sunday May 21.md

 I'd like to add that on last Tuesday, I had a medical appointment in the morning.
 I also have medical appointments on Wednesday and Friday this week.
-As of Tuesday 11.45pm this week, I have worked on the following:
+As of Saturday 4.45pm this week, I have worked on the following:

 # Primary Task:
 - To learn how to do better programming and researching to support and contribute to our projects.